To place money into an inmate's account or to order commissary for an inmate, please click here.

 - Dispensing of both prescription and non-prescription medications to the inmates

 - Controlling electronically all entrances and exit points to the facility

 - Communicating with inmates

 - Maintaining all warrants of arrest and orders of protection.

-During 2018, there were 1799 persons booked into the Detention Center.
+During 2020, there were 1506 persons booked into the Detention Center despite Covid restrictions.